overture-stack/website/markdown/documentation/guides/deployment/dataportal.md

 ## Retrieving and updating access tokens

-Now that we have our platform setup we will need to generate an API key too enable secure communication between Song and Score.
+Now that we have our platform setup we will need to generate an API key to enable secure communication between Song and Score.

 API Keys are brokered by Keycloak and accessible when logged in to the Stage UI `localhost:3000/login`.